t-d-k/LibreCrypt/docs/FAQ.md

 *Q: What filesystems does LibreCrypt Explorer support?*

 *A:*
-LibreCrypt Explorer supports volumes using the FAT12, FAT16 and FAT32 filesystems.
+LibreCrypt Explorer supports containers using the FAT12, FAT16 and FAT32 filesystems.

 * * *